-The statement could be construed as saying McCourt is giving up his attempt to sell future broadcast rights.
+The statement could be construed as saying McCourt is giving up his attempt to sell broadcast rights from 2014 on.
 Instead of publicly filing papers, lawyers for the parties met in chambers Wednesday with Gross, a person familiar with the session said, speaking on condition of anonymity because there was no announcement.
 The person said MLB may pre-approve bidders before the auction.

 The last two sales of the Dodgers were anything but swift.